tayganr/purviewlab/modules/module02.md

 ## :dart: Objectives

 * Register and scan an Azure Data Lake Storage Gen2 account using the Azure Purview managed identity.
-* Register and scan an Azure SQL Database using SQL authentication.
+* Register and scan an Azure SQL Database using SQL authentication credentials stored in Azure Key Vault.

 ## Table of Contents